 Cait’s dress had a high neckline, an empire waist, and a knee-length skirt.
 It zipped up the back.

 “I realized in that moment that I had absolutely no way to breastfeed her,” Cait told me.
-“Feeding her was impossible unless I literally got completely undressed.”
+“Feeding her would be impossible unless I literally got completely undressed.”

 No one tells you about the wardrobe difficulties that come with nursing a baby.
 Everyone knows a pregnant woman needs maternity clothes, but what about after the baby is born?
-How do you nurse a baby without breaking the bank (or suddenly ending up totally undressed while hiding out in the bride’s room, nursing a baby and praying to God that no one comes in?).
+How do you nurse a baby without breaking the bank (or suddenly ending up totally undressed while hiding out in the bride’s room, nursing your baby, and praying to God that no one comes in, as Cait did those years ago?).

 Midway through nursing my second babe, I’ve come up with a few tips and tricks.